 Establishment of TMDLs by DEP - SB 1864 (formerly 7154) by Sen. Dean and HB 7157 by Rep. Santiago would ratify rules that have been adopted by Florida's DEP and allow the rules to go into effect.
 The rules set total maximum daily loads (TMDLs) for specific impaired water bodies in Florida, but they are not connected to the NNC rules.
-HB 7157 is on the floor and SB 1864 is scheduled to be heard in its last committee on Monday.
+HB 7157 passed out of the House and SB 1864 is ready for the floor.

 Permit Streamlining - SB 1684 by Sen. Altman and HB 999 by Rep. Patronis would streamline permitting at the local and state level and reduce Title V fees.
 Additionally, the bill would require Dept. of Agriculture to establish a water supply planning program to address the future needs of agriculture.
-HB 999 is ready for the floor and SB 1684 is scheduled to be heard in its last committee on Monday.
+HB 999 passed out of the House and SB 1684 is ready for the floor.